Recreation Management (REC) - Courses

 Introduction to Outdoor Education

 This course introduces students to the regional ecology and engages them with specific ecological niches, e.g. wetland, forest, prairie and riverine, which frequently serve as outdoor recreation contexts.
-Students will learn about regional native and non-native plants, fauna and associated natural history while developing ecological observational and recording skills for the purpose of applying this information to outdoor recreation and education programming.
+Students learn about regional native and non-native plants, fauna, and associated natural history while developing ecological observational and recording skills for the purpose of applying this information to outdoor recreation and education programming.
 Offered Fall - Odd Numbered Years.

 REC 215 Cr.3